CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/4- Uniswap Interface Website Port, Wallet:Signer Integration, and SDK Port/README.md

 ## Licenses

-The Project is released under the Apache License.
+The Project is released under the Apache-2.0 License.

 Requirement | Finding
 ------------ | -------------